HL7/fhir-saner/input/pagecontent/test_plan.md

 8. Respond to the MeasureReport/$read-csv Operation to read a MeasureReport resource in CSV format.

 ### Integration Test Scenarios <a name="scenarios"></a>
-The following integration test scenarios included in this test place:
+The following integration test scenarios included in this test plan:
 1. Automated Measure Computation and Reporting
 2. Exchanging Updated Measure Definitions
 3. Reporting in CSV Format